zmitton/InverseDutchAuction/README.md

 Deploy
 ------
 ### Deploy your Token and Auction:
-Change the migration arguments in `migrations/2_deploy_contracts.js`.
+Change the migration arguments in `migrations/2_deploy_contracts.js`, and deploy your auction.
 ```
 truffle migrate --network rinkeby
 ```

 License
 -------
-All smart contracts are released under GPL v.3.
+Just use it, but give me a shout out.

 Contributors
 ------------